-4.3.
-Possible Public Confusion Regarding the Interest Rate Projections
+6.4.3 Possible Public Confusion Regarding the Interest Rate Projections

 One concern about central bank provision of interest rate projections is that private agents may misconstrue the accuracy of these projections or view them as unconditional commitments of future policy actions on the part of the central bank.
-If private agents underreact to interest rate projections, the effects and usefulness of those projections would be more muted than reported above.
-A greater concern is that private agents might overreact to published statements of central bank intentions and underreact to the information in policy actions, with potentially deleterious effects on the economy.
-Such misperceptions of the quality of the central bank projections cannot be part of a long-run equilibrium because agents will eventually deduce the true value of central bank information.
-Nonetheless, it is conceivable that misperceptions of the noise in the central bank published projections could persist for a significant period of time and therefore be a problem during a transition period following the initial publication of interest rate projections.
+If private agents systematically underreact to interest rate projections, the effects and usefulness of those projections would be more muted than reported in the preceding.
+A more significant concern is that private agents might overreact to published statements of central bank intentions and thereby underreact to the information in policy actions, with potentially deleterious effects on the economy.
+Such misperceptions of the quality of the central bank projections should not persist indefinitely because agents will eventually deduce the true value of central bank information from observed data.
+Nonetheless, it is conceivable that misperceptions of the noise in the central bank published projections could persist for a significant period of time and, therefore, be a problem during a transition period following the initial publication of interest rate projections.
 For this reason, we consider the effects of public confusion as to the degree of transmission noise in central bank rate projections.

 If the public systematically underestimates the accuracy of the central bank interest rate projections, then the benefits of central bank communication are muted.
-The dashed line in Figure 6 shows the central bank losses for different degrees of noise in the central bank projections, where the public filters the incoming information from policy actions and interest rate projections and believes that the central bank is sending a signal with $\sigma_z = 0.25$.
-The portion of the curve corresponding to values of σ_z between 0 and 0.25 is nearly flat, indicating that achieving the benefits of central bank communication of rate projections depends critically on the public's believing in the quality of the signal.
+The dashed line in figure 6.6 shows the central bank losses for different degrees of noise in the central bank projections, where the public filters the incoming information from policy actions and interest rate projections and believes that the central bank is sending a signal with $\sigma_z = 0.25$.
+The portion of the curve corresponding to values of σ_z between 0 and 0.25 is nearly flat, indicating that achieving the benefits of central bank communication of rate projections depends critically on the public's knowledge of the quality of the signal.

 Interestingly, in the intermediate case where the public only moderately overestimates the accuracy of the central bank's signal, the central bank loss is actually lower than if the public had correctly assessed the degrees of transmission noise.
-Thus, for a given degree of transmission noise, the central bank loss is reduced when private agents inefficiently use information in forming expectations.
-This finding illustrates the more general point that there does not exist an exact universal correspondence between the alignment of private and public expectations and the minimization of the central bank loss.29 Under certain conditions, systematic expectational errors can be beneficial to the achievement of the central bank's goals, while in other cases such errors can interfere with the achievement of those goals.
-Nonetheless, it is worth stressing that in the examples considered here we find that the central bank loss is minimized when the central bank is perfectly transparent, that is, $\sigma_z = 0$.
+Thus, for a given degree of transmission noise, the central bank loss is actually reduced when private agents inefficiently use information in forming expectations.
+This result reflects the net effects of the effects of target misperceptions on the responses to the different shocks.
+The overestimate of the accuracy of the central bank signal reduces the loss following a shock to the target because it reduces the misperceptions in that case.
+The same result holds for the responses to transitory policy shocks, in which case the public's mistaken belief that the shock reflects in small part a shift in the inflation target can lead to a small reduction in the loss associated with the shock.
+Offsetting these gains is the increase in aggregate variability owing directly to the responses of output and inflation to the noise in the central bank signal.
+On net, in this model, the gains exceed the costs for moderate degrees of overestimation of the quality of the signal.
+This finding illustrates the more general point that there does not exist an exact universal correspondence between the alignment of private and public expectations and the minimization of the central bank loss.30 Under certain conditions, systematic expectational errors can be beneficial to the achievement of the central bank's goals, while in other cases such errors can interfere with the achievement of those goals.